Han1-Chri5/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-Shell script that displys 10 newest files in cwd 13-Shell script that uses uniq
-14-Shell script that displays a specific pattern
+14-Shell script that displays a specific pattern 15-Shell script that displays the number of lines that contain a specific pattern